 Debts incurred to finance education are not dischargeable, unless the debtor can prove that he would suffer an undue hardship without their discharge.
 If the court decides that the education loans are an undue hardship, then the court can either allow the entire debt to be discharged, or it can lower the amount of the debt or payments so that it would no longer be a hardship. §523(a)(8)

-Courts ascertain undue hardship by examining the debtor's financial resources and expenses, and whether the debtor demonstrated good faith:
+Courts ascertain undue hardship by examining the debtor's financial resources and expenses, and whether the debtor demonstrated good faith.
+Did the debtor make a diligent effort to:

 For instance, courts have not found undue hardship where the debtor simply elected to work at a more desirable job for less money when he could have earned more elsewhere.